ScarRanger/Freny-Bridal-Studio/README.md

 ## License

-This project is proprietary software for Freny Bridal Studio.
+This project is proprietary software for Freny